rogerioisj/reign-of-grelok-wpf/README.md

 # About
 Text game based on the namesake of the Fallout 3 mini game.
-Builded with C# and .NET 8
+Builded with C#, .NET 8 and WPF.

 # Requisites
 - .Net framework